clragon/flutter_sub_provider/README.md

 In the `ProxyProvider` example, dependencies are side-loaded through a setter, and the `PaginationController` is updated in-place when the `HttpClient` changes.

-The approach of SubProvider is for several reasons.
+The approach of SubProvider is preferable for several reasons:

 - The dependencies are injected through the constructor instead of through a setter.
 This ensures our controller is always created in a valid state.
 - The internal state of the controller is reset when the http client changes.
 This ensures that we don't have any stale data from the previous http client.
-- The http client can be final and or private.
+- The http client can be final and / or private.
 The controller retains control over its variables.

 ## Principles

 Much like `flutter_sub`, is built around the concept of Subs - compact versions of StatefulWidgets that create, update, and dispose of a value.
 `flutter_sub_provider` extends this concept by integrating with `provider` to create SubProviders.

-SubProviders extends the corresponding Provider type and add the ability to manage dependencies.
+SubProviders extend the corresponding Provider type and add the ability to manage dependencies.
 When a dependency changes, the SubProvider fully recreates its managed object, ensuring that it always operates on the latest dependencies.

 For simplicity, you can imagine a SubProvider to look somewhat like this (in reality, it's a bit more complicated):